 Need Some Help Lowering Your Annual Property Taxes?

 If you live on Long Island and are currently paying high rates for property taxes, we understand your struggle and concerns.
-Here at Heller & Consultants Tax Grievance, we will have an extraordinary record in helping you minimize the your property tax burden.
+Here at Heller & Consultants Tax Grievance, we have an extraordinary record in helping you minimize your property tax burden.
 Best of all, you won’t pay us a dime until we successfully lower your property taxes.
 Give us a call for a free consultation today or apply online here.

 Grieving your property taxes can be a long and difficult process without a knowledgeable and experienced third party like Heller & Consultants to handle it for you.

 If there’s one thing that people like, it’s the ability to save a buck or two, and when it comes to their home – and the taxes they pay on it – the more money you can save, the better.